On Sunday I started playing Sid Meier’s Civilization VI. Today I lost badly and that’s ok because I was learning all the time.

 Civ is a complex game with many related concepts that form part of the gameplay.
 I missed almost all of them.
 As I fell behind the A.I. civilisations, I started noting what wasn’t working as expected.
 That told me which areas I needed to ask about.
 Asking meant time reading documentation on the points I’d missed and the rest of the game trying what I had learned.
 For this play through, it was too little, too late.
 The next will start much stronger.

-That’s how learning works.
+That’s how First-order learning works.
 Know what you should do, try it, and when you fail, ask the questions you need answers to.
 Then try again.
 Ask more questions, and repeat.

 I can take the loss, though I wish the Peter the Great of Russia didn’t denounce me as such a bad ruler time and again.